88fingerslukee/fog-docker/README.md

 3. **Shim and MOK manager** integration
 4. **FAT32 image creation** for MOK certificate enrollment

+**Important**: MOK Manager cannot access network shares.
+The certificate must be downloaded and placed on a USB drive (FAT32 formatted) for enrollment during boot.

 ## 🔧 Architecture

 ### Two-Stage Build Process